Pi Cluster Documentation

 Letsencrypt using HTTP challenge is avoided for security reasons (cluster services are not exposed to public internet).

-If generating valid TLS certificate is not possible, selfsigned certificates with a custom CA can be used instead.
+If generating trusted TLS certificate is not possible, selfsigned certificates with a custom CA can be used instead.

 Follow this procedure for creating a self-signed certificate for Vault Server